abhishekrawe/restaurant-listing/README.md

 2. Navigate to the project directory.
 3. Cd to Backend
 4. Install dependencies using `npm install`.
-6. Run `node indexjs` to start the server.
+6. Run `node index.js` to start the server.
 7. Access the platform via your browser at `http://localhost:5500`.

 To run the frontend locally:

-1. Clone this repository.
-2. Navigate to the project directory.
+1. Navigate to the project directory.
-3. Cd to Frontend
+2. Cd to Frontend
-4. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.
-5. Run `node indexjs` to start the server.
+4. Run `npm start` to start the client.
-7. Access the platform via your browser at `http://localhost:3000`.
+5. Access the platform via your browser at `http://localhost:3000`.

 ## Usage